 9. Super Saturday retail sales reached a record-high of $34.4 billion in 2019.

 Super Saturday has established itself as one of the biggest retail shopping days in the United States.
-Pymnts’ last minute Christmas shopping statistics show that Americans spent $34.4 billion.
-This amount made the last Saturday before Christmas the single most significant retail sales in America.
-If you compare the figure to our latest Black Friday statistics, you’ll see that Super Saturday beat Black Friday by 10%.
+Pymnts’ last-minute Christmas shopping statistics show that Americans spent $34.4 billion.
+This amount made the last Saturday before Christmas is the single most significant retail sales figure in America.
+Compared to the last Black Friday statistics, you’ll see that Super Saturday won by 10%.

 US consumers purchase 6.5 billion cards each year and spend approximately $7-$8 billion.
 Christmas spending statistics show that this is the most popular holiday for greeting cards, followed by Valentines’ Day (145 million) and Mother’s Day (133 million).
 Greeting card prices meanwhile range between $0.50 and $10.

 13. In 2020, British consumers spent about £476 on Christmas shopping, a slight decline wherein it tallied only £430 per person in 2022.

 This average spent on Christmas among UK consumers was smaller than the £513 average recorded in 2019.
 The average consumer spending on Christmas in the country fell by about 10% as Britain was hit by the Covid-19 pandemic alongside the rest of the world.